adamcnelson/Fiber_photometry/README.md

 The body temperature data were obtained from [Star-Oddi DST nano-T temperature loggers] (https://www.star-oddi.com/products/temperature-pressure-data-loggers/small-thermometer).

 ### Timestamp data massaging
-This script begins with several data massaging steps to generate a `POSIXct` timestamp for each data stream (photometry, behavior, and Tb).
-We next align the data accordign to these timestamps.
+This script begins with several data massaging steps to generate a `POSIXct` timestamp for each data stream (photometry, behavior, and Tb), and then aligns those steams according to the timestamps.

 ### Find peaks algorithmically
 We then use the pracma package function `findpeaks` to find maxima in the photometry time series.
 We must define two parameters: the distance between each peak (peakdistance) and the number of standard deviations above the mean (SDs).